TARGENE/targene-pipeline/docs/src/study_designs.md

 where:

-- `orders`: Defines the orders of treatment combinations to generate
 - `estimands`: The type of generated estimands (only interactions for now)
 - `variants`: Two nested levels of variant groups.
 For each top level group, the cartesian product of variants in each sub group is produced.
 - `extra_treatments`: These are added to the treatments combinations.